 This cake is made using a good amount of dark chocolate.
-Mine contained almost 70% of coca.
+Mine contained almost 70% of cocoa.
 One bite of this cake really gives off the “oomph” of the chocolate.
 It is that rich.
 I’m a lover of dark chocolate, so this cake is really one of my favourites.
-Do you know that dark chocolate it’s good for health?
-It’s rich in antioxidants, relaxes blood pressure, lowers cholesterol, contains healthy fat, makes people happy and blah blah blah.
-So I guess this is another good reason to bake, isn’t it?

 The cake is baked in a 7-inch round cake tin instead of an 8-inch one.
 I scooped a small ladle of the batter into a ramekin and baked it alongside with the 7-inch cake just so that I can have a taste of the cake.
 The cake therefore is higher, and I think that it is possible to split the cake in half and sandwich with some vanilla buttercream.
 Yum.